How a cheap component could help kill off combustion cars - NewsBreak

 Hallmark said finding alternative production sources was complicated by the fact the conventional harnesses themselves had 10 different parts from 10 different suppliers in Ukraine.

-He added that the supply problems had sharpened Bentley’s focus and investment on developing a simple harness for EVs that will be run by a central computer.
-The carmaker, a division of Volkswagen, plans a fully-electric lineup by 2030.
+He added that the supply problems had sharpened Bentley's focus and investment on developing a simple harness for EVs that will be run by a central computer.
+The carmaker, a division of Volkswagen (VOWG_p.DE), plans a fully-electric lineup by 2030.

 "The Tesla model, which is a completely different concept of wiring, we couldn't change to that overnight," Hallmark added.
 "It's a fundamental change in the way that we design cars."